hosseinniri/jetson-nano-gpio/README.md

 # Digital input
 Read state of 2 pin output of PIR and microwave motion detector sensor.

+# play music
-# play music with pygame module and usb sound card
+play music with pygame module and usb sound card